Home

 Mellotron used:

-Tiger were an odd sort of band, being basically a vehicle for über-session guitarist 'Big' Jim Sullivan to, er, 'do his own thing', with the end result being only partially successful.
+Tiger were an odd sort of band, being basically a vehicle for über-session guitarist 'Big' Jim Sullivan to, er, 'do his own thing', the end result being only partially successful.
 Sullivan had already released a dodgy country-flavoured album in '74, Big Jim's Back (**) and the same label, Retreat, opted to release Tiger.
 To be brutally honest, it's largely undistinguished mid-'70s hard rock, with the occasional country influence creeping through (obviously where Sullivan's heart really lay), with a clever pedal steel imitation from a synth on Lay Back Stay Back.
 Overall, though, it's not really anything to write home about, although it has its moments.

 The main one of these is the sort-of ballad, Prayer, which is absolutely smothered in Dave McCrae's Mellotron choirs and strings, being easily the album's standout track, avoiding the dodgy hard rock trap into which the rest of it falls.
 More Mellotron on Long Time, while Suzy Slicker has a great strings pitchbend part.
 Tyger, Tyger opens with solo Mellotron string chords; pity about the distortion that plagues the CD reissue - I doubt if the original sounds like that.
+Worth buying?
+Moot point, really; the first album on this twofer is awful, while the only thing that makes Tiger even remotely worth the effort is the Mellotron.
+There was a second Tiger album, Goin' Down Fighting (***), which certainly has its moments, but being Mellotron-free I'll leave it for someone else to write about.
+I believe a third, Test of Time, crept out in '83, some years after being recorded, about which I know nothing.

 Tanita Tikaram (UK)